Let’s be honest: the fastest way to kill your outreach is to look spammy.

 - 2–4 short lines.

-- One reason to care.
+- One reason to care (why them, why now).

 - One small ask (15-min fit check + two time options).